eclipse-che4z/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 Example `proc_grps.json`:

 The following example defines two processor groups, GROUP1 and GROUP2, and a list of directories to search for macros and COPY files, it also defines the _SYSPARM_ assembler parameter for GROUP1.
 Additionally, if the library `MACLIB/` does not exist in the workspace, the plugin does not report it as an error.

-Path masks can be specified using wildcard sequences `*` (matching arbitrary 0 or more characters) and `**` (matching directory separators as well as other characters).
-The order of libraries selected by a path mask is arbitrary and therefore it is recommended to ensure uniqueness of macros names within these libraries.
+The path `C:/common/**/maclib` contains the wildcard `**`, which matches any number of characters and directory separators.
+Path masks can also be specified using the wildcard `*` which matches characters but not directory separators.
+The order of libraries selected by a path mask is arbitrary.
+We therefore recommend you ensure that macro names within these libraries are unique.

 ```
 {